scalameter/scalameter.github.com/home/gettingstarted/0.7/simplemicrobenchmark.md

     Parameters(size -> 1200000): 16.0
     Parameters(size -> 1500000): 30.0

-The `Bench.Quickbenchmark` class uses a simple terminal reporter, so all the results of the test are just printed to the standard output.
+The `Bench.LocalTime` class uses a simple terminal reporter, so all the results of the test are just printed to the standard output.
 The results are in milliseconds.
 We can see that the reporter outputs some machine-specific data, followed by the